 Gene/intron portions like e.g. the trnK/matK regions (included by Yang et al. 2017 but not Li et al.) are essentially invariable, pitted with few mutations at 3rd codon positions in a few accessions (there may be a lesson to learn here for analysing complete plastomes, though).
 The ycf1, a long protein-coding gene increasingly popping up in barcoding studies and according to a most recent complete plastome analysis "an optimal genetic marker" (Liu et al., Forests, 2019), is no exception (again fragments sequenced showing a bit variation, 100%-identical in the complete plastomes)

 Notable side-observation – Although the complete plastomes cover all three species, they are not only very much alike but typically show the unmodified consensus sequence.
 Obviously, the complete plastomes only capture a tiny fraction of the actual plastid divergence in East Asian members of sect.
 Cerris.
 And this is probably true for the entire genus, and the reason why you won't find a single reference to/ comparison with single- and oligo-gene marker data in any of the (all Chinese so far) complete oak plastome papers but a lot of general blabla about "higher resolution" and "potential" to resolve oak phylogenetics.
-They only get finely resolved trees because they just take only one individual per species, and what they find as infra-sectional "relationships" is geographic differentiation at best and stochastic noise at worst with no relevance whatsover regarding taxonomy, systematic, speciation or intra-sectional evolutionary relationships (something editors and reviewers of these papers are entirely ignorant about).
+You only get finely resolved trees because one just takes a single individual per species, and what they find as infra-sectional "relationships" is geographic differentiation at best and stochastic noise at worst with no relevance whatsover regarding taxonomy, systematic, speciation or intra-sectional evolutionary relationships (something editors and reviewers of these papers are entirely ignorant about).